Kairum-Labs/should/README.md

 	should.BeInRange(t, testScore, 0, 100)
 	should.BeInRange(t, response.StatusCode, 200, 299)

+	// Time comparisons
+	should.BeSameTime(t, t1, t2)
+	should.BeSameTime(t, t1, t2, should.WithIgnoreTimezone())
+	should.BeSameTime(t, t1, t2, should.WithTruncate(time.Second))

 	// Numeric comparisons with custom messages
 	should.BeGreaterThan(t, user.Age, 18, should.WithMessage("User must be adult"))
 	should.BeGreaterOrEqualTo(t, score, 0, should.WithMessage("Score cannot be negative"))